thiagoluiznunes/CG-Assignments/cg_framework/README.md

 ## Conclusion

 ### Results
-As we can see through the all project is that some results are satisfactory.
-The project is able to draw pixels, line and basic geometric forms.
-However there is some bugs in the interpolationColor function, that is, the color sequencies is incorrect and this need a future fix.
+As we can see that all project give satisfactory results and is able to draw pixels, line and basic geometric forms.
+However there are some bugs in the interpolationColor function, that is, the color sequences are not perfect and this needs a future fix.

 ### Challenges encountered
 The big concept that how Bresenham Algorithm work was the first challenge to understand but the main was the technique that enable us drawing in all quadrants on screen.